-Oh right!
-Yeah.
-Free was always described to me as basically a gigantic load of pretty fanservice.
-And…I am not helping at all, am I?
+Breakdown: Free! was always described to me as basically a gigantic load of pretty fanservice.
+And yes…..yes there is a lot of that.

 Not much happens in this episode.
 I suppose they do a decent job at introducing the characters and the story, but there’s not a whole lot going on.
 Haru, Makoto, Nagisa and Rin, who are all known for being guys with girly names (and Rin’s sister, Gou, is likewise known as a girl with a guy name.
 By the way, not kidding about this.
 Gou points this out, and for Haru and Gou, it’s a recurring joke that they hate their names) were best friends four years ago.
 They swam at the local swimming club together and even won at least one competition.

 Rin and Haru seemed to be particularly….not sure I’d say ‘close’ but ‘connected’ in some way.
 When Rin moved away to Australia to a special….swimming school – do they really have those?
 Because they state there are at least two of them in the world, and I can’t believe that for a second – Haru quit swimming competitively.

 We never learn why, but it seems like it might have something to do with the aforementioned competition.

 Three years later, Makoto and Haru are still close, but Nagisa had gone to a different school until he recently came to their high school.
 He tells them that their swim club is being torn down so they should go there and dig up their old trophy, which they buried because they couldn’t decide who should keep it at the time.
 They convince Haru to go there with the promise of being able to swim.

 Let me stop right there and address two things: